TaylorTree/printio/README.rst

  - Convert integers to float.
  - Specify precision for floating values - values are rounded up.
  - Convert numbers to percentage formats.
 Ex.
 0.10 ~ 10.0000%
- - Add column headers or utilize default headers of a series.
+ - Add column headers or utilize default headers for your values.
- - Column widths are automatically sized based on maximum width of the values in the series.
+ - Column widths are automatically sized based on maximum width of the values.
- - Choose which columns to format in a series.
+ - Choose which columns to format in your values.
  - Ability to print to 'text' similar to how MySQL displays output to the console.